Al Jazeera controversies: Malaysia

 Al Jazeera aired Locked Up in Malaysia's Lockdown, a 101 East documentary alleging that the government of Malaysia mistreated illegal migrants and foreign workers during the country's COVID-19 lockdown, on 3 July 2020.
 The documentary was called "misleading" and "inaccurate" by the Malaysian government; Senior Minister Ismail Sabri Yaakob demanded an apology from the organization for "false reporting".
 The Royal Malaysia Police began an investigation of the documentary, and the Immigration Department sought to question the Al Jazeera journalists and a Bangladeshi migrant whom they interviewed.
 Several non-governmental organizations, including the Centre for Investigative Journalism (CIJ), issued a statement defending Al Jazeera and calling on the Malaysian government to end its "intimidatory measures" against Al Jazeera and migrant workers.

 On 4 August, a team of Malaysian police officers and personnel from the Malaysian Communications and Multimedia Commission raided Al Jazeera's office near the Petronas Towers and seized several devices as part of their investigation of the documentary.
 Al Jazeera English managing director Giles Trendle condemned the raid as a "crackdown on media freedom", and called on Malaysian authorities to end the criminal investigation of its journalists.

 Saudi Arabia

-Saudi Arabia banned Al-Jazeera and another Qatari website in early 2017 after Qatari Emir Tamim bin Hamad Al Thani said that he recognized Iran as an Islamic regional power and criticized Saudi Arabia and Donald Trump's policy toward Iran.
+In 2001, Saudi Crown Prince Abdullah bin Abdul Aziz attacked Al Jazeera at the Gulf Coordinating Council summit meeting held in Muscat that December.
+According to the Lebanese newspaper Al Anwar, the crown prince was angry over the network's coverage of the arrest of a Saudi princess in the United States for alleged "enslavement" of an Indonesian maid.
+He complained Al Jazeera had relied solely on the U.S. media's version of events.
+In 2017, Saudi Arabia banned Al Jazeera and another Qatari website after Emir of Qatar Tamim bin Hamad Al Thani said that he recognized Iran as an Islamic regional power and criticized Saudi Arabia and Donald Trump's policy toward Iran.
 He praised the Lebanese organization Hezbollah and the Palestinian group Hamas.
 Qatar denied the allegations, saying that its QNA website had been hacked and it was investigating the incident.